muhannadsalkini/IntroductionToMachineLearning/README.md

 # CPE312 Introduction to Machine Learning
-This repository is for the codes and homework that have been given in Machine Learning lecture.
+This repository contains the code and homework assignments for the Machine Learning Course Labs.
+Access the content at: [[Content](https://drive.google.com/drive/folders/1ninpyBAPbacZrqaCI4hbZzd5bHitwKKx?usp=sharing)] for all the resources and materials.